Velocidex/velociraptor-web/content/docs/vql_reference/plugins.md

 sites.
 For example many API handlers are exposed over such connections.

+{{% notice note %}}

+When connecting to the Velociraptor frontend itself, even in self signed mode, we will ensure certs are properly verified.
+You can therefore safely export files from the Frontend's public directory over self signed SSL.
+When connecting to a self signed Velociraptor frontend, we ensure the self signed certificate was issued by the Velociraptor internal CA - i.e. we pin the Frontend's certificate in the binary.

+{{% /notice %}}

 The `http_client()` plugin allows use to interact with any web services.
 If the web service returns a json blob, we can parse it with the `parse_json()` function (or `parse_xml()` for SOAP